evolv-ai/scaffold/README.md

 ## Create your folders with json

+To create your folders (and scaffolded files) for the project, edit the `evolv-config.json`.

+**Note**: *Make sure you update the experiment id, reference url, and web.url value.*

-To create your folders (and scaffolded files) for the project, edit the `evolv-config.json` Once you have your experiment outline specified in the json, run the following to build your folder structure:
+Once you have your experiment outline specified in the json, run the following to build your folder structure:

 ```npm run folder:build```